bixBeta/DESeq2-shiny/README.md

 The limited version of this app can be accessed here: https://bixbeta.shinyapps.io/PCA-Explorer/

+To run locally (strongly recommended), use the following instructions:

 From terminal Launch R and INSTALL the following packages:

 `if (!requireNamespace("BiocManager", quietly = TRUE))